pi-star-2025/pi_star/Math + Physics/misc/parallelogram.md

 A trapezoid contains as much data as a right triangle (90-45-45), as seen by the multiverse.

-In geoemetry, a trapezoid is useful for expressing the distance between a plane and a point.
+In geometry, a trapezoid is useful for expressing the distance between a plane and a point.
 This tells the 3.14 story between 3 (a point) and 4 (a plane).
-So if trazepoids are seen (especially to us at the quantum level), this can be used as an compass to understand where the original triangle (3.14 triangle) is.
+So if trapezoids are seen (especially to us at the quantum level), this can be used as an compass to understand where the original triangle (3.14 triangle) is.

 If parallelograms are observed, this can be an indication of being the 4 of 3.14 (for example, waves of an ocean, or clouds in the sky).

-if squares are observed (especially at the quantum level), this is an indicaton of being the 5 of 3.1415.
+if squares are observed (especially at the quantum level), this is an indication of being the 5 of 3.1415.